Skip to content

 terraform validate

-# see errors and warnings that you have.
+# See errors and warnings in JSON format

 terraform validate -json